 Consider these vital points to fortify your supply chain.

-In the supply chain and the food industry, eCommerce and multi-enterprise, ability to pivot, scale, and fluctuate with real-time demand is a smart strategy.
-Couple that with centring business management and planning strategies around sustainability, compliance, partner collaboration, improving upon consumer care, commerce-ready inventory and replenishment, investing in smart and emerging technologies, e.g. blockchain, and yes, enterprise-wide visibility.
+In the supply chain and the food industry, eCommerce and multi-enterprise – the ability to pivot, scale, and fluctuate with real-time demand is a smart strategy.
+Couple that with aligning business management and planning strategies around sustainability, compliance, partner collaboration, improving upon consumer care, commerce-ready inventory and replenishment, investing in smart and emerging technologies, e.g. blockchain, and yes, enterprise-wide visibility.

 Creating an environment with the above attributes might sound lofty, but is an investment worth making.